British Rail Class 465

-The British Rail Class 465 Networker are electric multiple unit passenger trains that were built by Metro-Cammell, British Rail Engineering Limited (BREL) and ABB Rail between 1991 and 1994.
+The British Rail Class 465 Networker are electric multiple unit passenger trains that were built by Metro-Cammell, GEC-Alsthom, British Rail Engineering Limited (BREL) and ABB Rail between 1991 and 1994.
 Originally operated by Network SouthEast, these units are now operated by Southeastern.

 Background

 The Network SouthEast sector of British Rail began the planning for the development of the Class 465 Networker in 1988, and invited a tender for 710 vehicles to be built.
 The Class 465 was introduced in order to replace the 41-year-old Class 415 (4EPB) slam-door EMUs.

 The first unit was delivered in December 1991, and the last unit in April 1995.
 The units entered passenger service from 1 December 1992 with a ceremony at Cannon Street station, by Transport Secretary John MacGregor.
 As part of the privatisation of British Rail, the 97 465/0s and 465/1s were sold to Eversholt Rail Group and the 50 Class 465/2s to Angel Trains.

 All trains were originally supplied in the Network SouthEast livery and branded as the "Kent Link Networker".
-They have mostly used on suburban routes out of London Victoria, Charing Cross, Blackfriars, and Cannon Street to destinations in South London and Kent, and the first 20 Class 465/0s were repainted into the Connex South Eastern Yellow and Blue livery in 1998, the same livery as seen on the 16 Class 365s introduced in June 1997.
+They have mostly been used on suburban routes out of London Victoria, Charing Cross, Blackfriars, and Cannon Street to destinations in South London and Kent, and the first 20 Class 465/0s were repainted into the Connex South Eastern Yellow and Blue livery in 1998, the same livery as seen on the 16 Class 365s introduced in June 1997.

 Some have been replaced by Class 707s, with two hauled to Worksop for store by Harry Needle Railroad Company in June 2021.